Samsinite/ibm-speech-to-text-game-nodejs/article.md

   }
   ```

-  Last, rebuild and run the application again by running `$ npm build` then `$ npm start` and try out the features.
+Last, rebuild and run the application again by running `$ npm build` then `$ npm start` respectively and try out the new features.

 ## Making Melvin cause mischief and level up
 Finally, lets update the game to allow Melvin the fairy to destroy the house, and level up.
 Again, open `src/views/game.js` and generate a function to parse destroy action commands, and add the action to the `relationActions` array: